What is feeding therapy? Does your child need it, and if so, how do you get it for them? Get answers from a feeding therapist to help your child!

 3 Keys to Turn Your Picky Eater Around

-You’ll learn my 3 most basic strategies that are totally essential to making eating progress with your child.
-It’s packed with simple tips you can start using today!
-Get a seat here.
+You’ll learn my 3 most basic strategies that are totally essential to making eating progress with your child, and you’ll learn the entire plan I teach inside of my picky eating program, Mealtime Works.

 And, if after reading this you are concerned about possible sensory issues with your child, either related to their eating or outside of it then you’ll want to stop over to sensory integration therapy to learn if it would help your child.